 Texas Tech Pilot Plant

-The result was that we donated a 1.2 million dollar plant to TTU.
-Our Texas based project manager, Paul Rogers, had a clear concept for this project.
+The result of this community involvement project was that we donated a 1.2 million dollar plant to TTU.
+Our Texas-based project manager, Paul Rogers, had a clear concept for this project.
 He stated that the plant was intentionally designed to give students the widest possible exposure to different types of equipment that they may experience in the field.
 Therefore, the pilot plant was not designed simplistically.
 It is not only capable of producing dry gas but also able to refine impurities.
 The plant consists of two different kinds of distillation columns, one trayed and one packed.
-The double T piping design is made to challenge students' abilities to measure fluid flow and friction.
+The double T piping design is made to challenge students’ abilities to measure fluid flow and friction.
 The students are also able to experiment with different settings and pumps to experience the difficulties they may face while working on site.
+“It’s got all the bells and whistles: a bunch of different types of pumps, different types of heat exchangers, different types of industrial equipment, people might use in industry, so we really decked it out.
+Wherever we could fit a transmitter or an instrument or a gauge, we put it on there so you can get all kinds of readings and you can learn more.
+You get a firm grasp on thermodynamics and do projects in class to understand the process, but understanding the process and physically putting it together is totally different.
+Being able to put your hands on it will make a big difference, I hope.”
+Said Rogers.